Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 Al welcomed her home with a kiss, and a brief whispered update in her ear as Julian put the shopping away, though skipped the details in favor of *“He just got some really bad news.”* It was Julian’s revelation to share, not hers.

 “...Okay.”
-Xiù made some coffee---a green tea for herself—and once it was ready she sank onto the couch with a grateful sigh.
+Xiù made some coffee - a green tea for herself—and once it was ready she sank onto the couch with a grateful sigh.
 “Hey, cutie,” she greeted Anna.
 The baby had woken up, so Allison plucked her out of the basket for another round of feeding and cuddles and maybe a diaper change…

 Julian repeated the story to Xiù while all that was happening.
 He wasn’t quite so emotionally charged on the second telling, as far as Allison could tell.